ScreenPyHQ/screenpy/docs/topics/waiting.rst

     Perry = AnActor.who_can(BrowseTheWeb.using(driver))

-**Do not** use both the implicit wait setting along with explicit waits.
+**Do not** use both
+the implicit wait setting
+and explicit waits.
-This will cause some strange behavior as both waits attempt to execute their strategies, and can lead to tests taking a *very* long time to error out.
+Both strategies will interfere with each other, which can lead to tests taking a *very* long time to error out.

 Hard Waits
 ----------

-This method of waiting is discouraged and should be avoided if possible.
+This method of waiting is not ideal and is a last resort.
-However,
+And yet,
-sometimes you just **need**
+sometimes you **need**
 to pause for a few moments.

 In these situations,
-as a last resort,
 ScreenPy offers the |Pause| action.
 Here are some ways to use it::